openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 1. An OpenShift user calls `rhc app-create <type>`
 2. `rhc` makes a rest call to the OpenShift broker to create a new application of the specified type
 3. The OpenShift broker creates a record for the new application
-4. The broker makes a call to a Docker node to create a git gear, passing the template git repo URL
+4. The broker makes a call to a Docker node (an OpenShift node which is configured to support Docker-based gears) to create a git gear, passing the template git repo URL
     1. The node downloads the specified template repo
     2. The node creates a new git repository from the template content
-5. The broker starts the prepare workflow.
+5. The broker starts the prepare workflow

 The prepare workflow is as follows: